Rapid Assessments for Pharmaceuticals

 Pharmaceuticals are medicines that are available in stores or by prescription and are used to treat illness in humans and animals.
-The presence of pharmaceuticals in water has become an increasing concern to MDH because they may cause harm to humans.
+The presence of pharmaceuticals in water is of increasing concern to the Minnesota Department of Health (MDH) because they may cause harm to humans.

 Pharmaceuticals enter rivers, lakes, and groundwater when human waste, animal waste, or discarded medications move from storm water systems, sewer systems, or septic tanks into water.

-Once in groundwater, pharmaceuticals do not break down rapidly.
-Pharmaceuticals in lakes and rivers may break down, but some have been shown to negatively affect the health of fish.
+Pharmaceuticals in water may break down but can be constantly replenished.
 Wastewater and drinking water treatment may not completely remove pharmaceuticals.
 As a result, these chemicals can be found in drinking water sources for Minnesotans.

-- Create new water quality values to protect human health
+- Prioritize pharmaceuticals for development of new health-based values to protect human health

 - Guide future monitoring efforts looking for pharmaceuticals in water